pivotal-cf/pivnet-resource/README.md

 ### `in`: Download the product from Pivotal Network.

-Downloads the provided product from Pivotal Network.
-Any EULAs must have already been signed.
-Due to caching, it is advisable to sign the EULAs before the first execution of `in` (i.e. the first `get` in the pipeline) as the failed download of the resource will be cached and therefore retrospectively signing the EULA will have no effect.
+Downloads the provided product from Pivotal Network. **Any EULAs that have not already been accepted will be automatically accepted at this point.**

 #### Parameters